esztersojtory/vitessce_data/README.md

               }
             ],
 ```
-"obsSets" in the options defines the metadata that we want to display on the plots.
-These will be listed under the "Cell Sets" widget if we add one later on.
+"obsSets" in the options defines the metadata that is to be displayed.
+These will be listed under the "Cell Sets" widget.

 ```
             "obsSets": [